-A Bunsen burner is used to heat chemicals or burn different materials in a laboratory.
+A Bunsen burner is a piece of equipment used to heat chemicals or burn different materials in a laboratory.
 A typical burner includes a metal burner tube on a stand and a hose for the gas feed, but a tripod and metal grill can also be used to support a container containing a solid or liquid.

 The burner tube is the vertical metal cylinder that is mounted to a metal stand and is the main body of a Bunsen burner.
 When the burner is activated, flame emits from the top of the burner tube.